 Graduate Nursing courses are offered four times a year: July, October, January and April.
 View the updated registration dates for these terms.

 Graduate electives are offered as per the online schedule.

 Please review your academic evaluation and make an advisement appointment online if you are unsure of what course to register for.
 Be sure to check the prerequisites prior to registering for courses.
 Find your course and click.
 Be sure the course is not one you have taken before.

 Please visit online registration.
-You can also register for a course by calling (609) 633-9242 Monday through Friday from 11:00 a.m. to 3:00 p.m.
+Students can register online, by fax, and by mail.
+If you need assistance with registering for a course, call (609) 677-5680 Monday through Friday from 8:30AM to 4:30PM.
 Please note that late registration does incur a fee.

 It is recommended upon enrollment that each student schedule an advisement appointment.
 You can do so online by visiting the myEdison® Student Portal.
 Log in and then click Make an Advising Appointment on the left hand side of the myEdison homepage.